docstomarkdown/docstomarkdown.github.io/src/content/post/merge-multiple-google-docs-into-one.md

 ## Prerequisite

 Google Docs doesn't provide a built-in merging feature.
 Hence, you need to use an add-on to merge multiple Google Docs.
-[Merge Docs Pro](https://workspace.google.com/marketplace/app/merge_docs_pro/61337277026) <i class="fa fa-external-link" aria-hidden="true" style="color:blue"></i>&nbsp; is a suitable add on to merge multiple Google Docs into one.
+Merge Docs Pro is a suitable add on to merge multiple Google Docs into one.

-Install the add-on from the Google Workspace Marketplace.
+[Install the Merge Docs Pro add-on ](https://workspace.google.com/marketplace/app/merge_docs_pro/61337277026)<i class="fa fa-external-link" aria-hidden="true" style="color:blue"></i>&nbsp; from the Google Workspace Marketplace.
 Once the add-on is installed, you can follow the below steps to merge the documents.

 ## Merging Google Docs into One (Step By Step)